Connect with others who understand.

 Diuretics

 Diuretics eliminate fluid buildup in the body, and less fluid means less work for your heart.
+While diuretics can help manage the symptoms of PH, they don’t directly treat the disease.

-Surgery for Pulmonary Hypertension
+Surgery for PH

 Adjustments to Activities That Cause Chest Pain